Poyo-SSB/osu-playground/README.md

 Instead, I hope to be able to add similar functionality into osu!lazer when the time comes.

+That being said, I will fix issues when I can and will review pull requests if they're submitted.

 #### **I found a serious issue!**
 Feel free to report it on the [issues](https://github.com/Poyo-SSB/osu-playground/issues) section of this repository.